ibm-cloud-docs/assistant/skill-add.md

   Only users of Plus or Premium plans can create this type of skill.
   {: important}

+If you add both a dialog skill and an actions skill to your assistant, the dialog skill is used.
+You can configure your dialog skill to process individual actions from your actions skill by following the steps in [Calling an actions skill from a dialog](/docs/assistant?topic=assistant-dialog-call-action).

 If you can't decide between creating an actions or dialog skill, see [Choosing skills](/docs/assistant?topic=assistant-skills-choose).
 {: tip}